byrd-laif/soilMakers/soulFood/followTheFood.md

 Re-connect; bringing the *physical body* back into conversation with all that is green and growing.
 A *universe* that never stopped speaking to *Earth Wo-Man,* even when they forgot how to listen.

-Bend down and spread the *mud* with hands across the *Womb* of *Mother Earth.* Being moved into *action* by the extraordinary gifts of the plants and animals, singing *in thanks of giving* and dancing with feet caressing *Mother Earth.*
+Bending down and spreading the *mud* with hands across the *Womb* of *Mother Earth.* Being moved into *action* by the extraordinary gifts of the plants and animals, singing *in thanks of giving* and dancing with feet caressing *Mother Earth.*

 ***The gift of life lives in the giving.***